Terreii/hoodie-plugin-store-crypto/README.md

 cryptoStore.update(arrayOfDocs)
 ```

 Find multiple documents.
 To find them the `_id` of every object is used.
-Then all properties of that object will get assigns to the doc.
+Then all properties of that object will get assigned to the doc.
 And then encrypts it.

 Argument| Type  | Description      | Required
 --------|-------|--------------------------|----------